bl1861/OS_Assignment1_Linux_Kernel/README.md

 		$mkinitramfs -o initrd.img-2.6.39 2.6.39
 		$update-grub
 		```

-7. Test your new system call.
+8.Test your new system call.

-	> Reboot your machine, choose your new kernel to boot.
+		Reboot your machine, choose your new kernel to boot.
-	> Compile and run this code:
+		Compile and run this code:
-	> //test_syscall.c
+		//test_syscall.c

 	```
 	#include <stdio.h>